RobinPicard/metabase-copilot/README.md

 - `background.ts` runs continuously and is in charge of injecting content.js when a page whose url follows the pattern of a Metabase question page
 - `content.ts` is the main file that interacts with Metabase's pages
 - `popup.html` is the settings popup of the extension in which the user can enter their api key
+- `options.html` is the options page of the extension (only applies for the logged-in mode)

 ## Contribution

-Contributions are very much welcomed!
+Contributions are very much welcome!
 To contribute:
 1. Fork the repository
 2. Create a new branch with a descriptive name
 3. Make your changes and commit them with a meaningful commit message